 What is passive income?

-Passive income is income or cash flow that requires little or no ongoing effort to maintain.
-The goal for many is to find a way to “make money while you sleep” or to at least make money without having to be actively engaged in day-to-day work.
-This is in contrast to active income, which most people earn working for someone else as either contractors or employees.
+Passive income is simply income or cash flow that requires little or no ongoing effort to maintain.
+The goal is to make money without needing to be actively engaged in day-to-day work.
+This contrasts with active income, which is what most people earn by working for someone else as an employee or contractor.

-Here are 10 ways that could help you earn passive income with much less effort than a full-time job.
+Here are ten ways that could help you earn passive income with much less effort than a full-time job.

 Earn money through your savings